sswietoniowski/learning-mssql/pluralsight/10_sql_server_replacing_profiler_with_extended_events/README.md

 ## 5. Avoiding Performance Issues with Extended Events

+The most important items to think about as they relate to performance when creating an event session.

+Performance must still be considered with Extended Events.

 ### Introduction and General Performance Considerations

+Considerations:

+- specific events are **still** expensive,
+- write your predicates carefully,
+- adding actions adds overhead,
+- even with a lot of memory on a server, you need to set limits.

+Expensive events:

+- query_post_compilation_showplan,
+- query_pre_execution_showplan,
+- query_post_execution_showplan.

 ### Create Good Predicates

+> If you filter on an element that is not a part of the default payload, the Engine has to first collect that information **before** it can perform predicate evaluation.

+The first false evaluation of a logical block in a predicate prevents further evaluation.

 ### Code Examples of Good and Bad Predicates

+Showed during demo.

 ### Action Overhead and Limit Setting

+Overhead with actions:

+- actions execute synchronously on the firing thread,
+- actions can cause side effects to occur when an event fires,
+- large actions (e.g. sql_text, sql_context) may require additional consideration for event sizing.

+Set limits!

 ### Ignoring the Warnings

+Showed during demo.

 ### Extended Events Pros and Cons

+What you're going to grumble about:

+- you cannot integrate PerfMon data with Extended Events data,
+- with the histogram target you can only bucket on one field at a time,
+- Distributed Replay requires \*.trc files,
+- it's just not the same as Trace/SQL Profiler.

+Favorite things about XE:

+- you can create multiple sessions and start and stop them as needed,
+- you have search capability in the list of events,
+- track causality,
+- write to multiple targets,
+- you can now work with data in the UI.

 ## Summary

+Extended Events is a powerful tool for troubleshooting and performance monitoring.
+Now you know how to replace SQL Profiler with Extended Events and how to use the UI to analyze your data.